 Advisory commissions established after Jan 5, 1973. to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless, in the case of a commission established by the President or an officer of the Federal Government, such commission is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a commission established by the Congress, its duration is otherwise provided for by law.
-See sections 3(2) and $14\ {\rm of\ Pub.\ L.\ 92\text{--}463,\ Oct.\ 6,\ 1972,\ 86\ Stat.\ 770,\ 776,\ set\ out}$ in the Appendix to Title 5, Government Organization and Employees.
+See sections 3(2) and 14 of Pub.
+L. 92-463, Oct.
+6, 1972, 86 Stat.
+770, 776, set out in the Appendix to Title 5, Government Organization and Employees.

-§ 8905.
+§8905.
 Site and design approval

-- (a) CONSULTATION ON, AND SUBMISSION OF, PRO-POSALS.-A sponsor authorized by law to establish a commemorative work in the District of Columbia and its environs may request a permit for construction of the commemorative work only after the following requirements are met: - (1) CONSULTATION.-The sponsor must consult with the National Capital Memorial Advisory Commission regarding the selection of alternative sites and design concepts for the commemorative work. - (2) Submittal.-Following consultation in accordance with clause (1), the Secretary of the Interior or the Administrator of General Services, as appropriate, must submit, on be-
+(a) CONSULTATION ON, AND SUBMISSION OF, PRO-POSALS.-A sponsor authorized by law to establish a commemorative work in the District of Columbia and its environs may request a permit for construction of the commemorative work only after the following requirements are met:

+(1) CONSULTATION.-The sponsor must consult with the National Capital Memorial Advisory Commission regarding the selection of alternative sites and design concepts for the commemorative work.

+(2) SUBMITTAL.-Following consultation in accordance with clause (1), the Secretary of the Interior or the Administrator of General Services, as appropriate, must submit, on behalf of the sponsor, site and design proposals to the Commission of Fine Arts and the National Capital Planning Commission for their approval.